 “We are pleased to increase our stake in these licences and be able to immediately confirm the F5-6 well.
 We look forward to drilling that with our partners and progressing activities on the licence”, commented Francesco Mazzagatti, CEO of Viaro Energy.

-Furthermore, SSE agreed at the end of 2020 to sell all of its interests in its portfolio comprising of non-operational equity shares in over 15 producing fields in three regions in the North Sea including the Easington Catchment Area, the Bacton Catchment Area, and the Greater Laggan Area to Viaro Energy through its subsidiary RockRose Energy.
+Furthermore, SSE agreed at the end of 2020 to sell all of its interests in its portfolio, comprising non-operational equity shares in over 15 producing fields in three regions in the North Sea, including the Easington Catchment Area, the Bacton Catchment Area, and the Greater Laggan Area, to Viaro Energy through its subsidiary RockRose Energy.